railslove/rack-throttle/README.md

 * `Rack::Throttle::Daily`: Throttles the application by defining a maximum number of allowed HTTP requests per day (by default, 86,400 requests per 24 hours, which works out to an average of 1 request per second).
+* `Rack::Throttle::PerMinute`: Throttles the application by defining a maximum number of allowed HTTP requests per minute (by default, 60 requests per minute, which works out to an average of 1 request per second).

 You can fully customize the implementation details of any of these strategies